HarikaBhogaraju/CapstoneProject_ML/README.md

 collected from a microflip and identifies if the sample contains pathogens or not by classifying it as Clean or Dirty.

+Setup Environment:
+pip install -r requirements.txt

+Train:
-1. python main.py --run Train:
+python main.py --run Train --trainingData filepath:
-This command will train and save a model
+This command will train and save a model.
+You can use "./datasets/TrainingDataset" for filepath

+Test:
-2. python main.py --run Test:
+python main.py --run Test:
-This command will use the saved model and run the test data from the datasets folder
+This command will use the saved model and run the test data from the datasets folder.
+You can use "./datasets/TestingDataset" for filepath.